mdavoodi/www/source/blog/2015-05-18-james-joins-hashicorp.html.markdown

 [James Phillips](https://github.com/slackpad) is now an employee of HashiCorp!

-James is joining as a systems engineer.
+James is joining as an engineer.
 He has worked on a wide range of projects from large scale web sites to real-time embedded systems, and has a particular passion for distributed systems.